HaozheTian/MIND-ND/README.md

 &nbsp;

-This is the officially implementation of the network dismantling algorithm, MIND, in *Learning Network Dismantling without Handcrafted Inputs* (accepted by AAAI 2026 for oral presentation).
+This is the official implementation of the network dismantling algorithm, MIND, in *Learning Network Dismantling without Handcrafted Inputs* (accepted by AAAI 2026 for oral presentation).
 You can find the full paper [**here**](https://arxiv.org/abs/2508.00706).
 If you find this repo useful, please cite us:

 ```
 @article{tian2025learning,